Situated at the foothills of the Sierra Nevada mountain range, Alabama Hills is one of the most underrated places in California.

 A great time to visit Alabama Hills is from fall to spring when temperatures are much more tolerable.

-In the winter weather at Alabama Hills can get cold and windy (but it’s much more enjoyable than feeling like you will pass out from the summer heat).
+In the winter weather Alabama Hills can get cold and windy (but it’s much more enjoyable than feeling like you will pass out from the summer heat).
 Just make sure to bring cold-weather clothes, lots of layers, warm sleeping bags, and tons of blankets to stay cozy while camping.

 Alabama Hills Directions